Curitiba: Etymology

 One theory is that the name Curitiba comes from the Tupi words kurí tyba 'many araucária seeds' due to the large number of Paraná pines pinecones in the region prior to its founding.

 Another version, also using words from the Tupi language, is that it originates in the combination of kurit 'pine tree' and yba 'large amount'.

-The Portuguese, who founded a settlement on the site in 1693, named it Vila da Nossa Senhora da Luz dos Pinhais 'Village of Our Lady of the Light of the Pines'.
+The Portuguese, who founded a settlement on the site in 1693, named it Vila da Nossa Senhora da Luz dos Pinhais, 'Town of Our Lady of the Light of the Pine Groves'.

 The name was changed to Curitiba in 1721.
 Curitiba officially became a town in 1812, spelling its name Curityba.

 An alternative spelling was Coritiba.
 This was used in press and state documents.
 A state decree in 1919 settled the dispute by adopting Curitiba.